 The seventh place in our top is opened by the Scikit-learn library, which was originally planned as a third-party extension of the SciPy library.
 However, the developers’ plans have changed, and over time this library has become one of the most popular on the well-known GitHub platform.
 Thanks to its advantages, it supports popular applications such as Spotify, Booking.com, OkCupid, and many others.

 By the way, about the benefits:

-At the tenth place of our top is also a rather old library relevant to this day.
-Theano library was created by MILA in 2007, and the main purpose of this library is to handle various mathematical expressions.
+At the tenth place of our top is a rather old library relevant today.
+Theano Library was created by MILA in 2007, and the main purpose of this library is to handle various mathematical expressions.
 These mathematical expressions then become the basis of deep machine learning algorithms.
 Despite the fact that this library is not as ultimate as the same TensorFlow or PyTorch, it is still a great addition to the process of creating machine learning models for projects of different sizes.

 In addition, Theano has several undeniable advantages in its arsenal:

 So, we have told you about the ten most popular libraries for creating machine learning models in Python.
 As you can see, all libraries are quite diverse and serve different purposes.
 Some libraries are the ultimate tools for machine learning development, while others are narrowly focused tools that complement the creation process, making it more convenient.
 Now you are equipped with the knowledge you need and are ready to start building custom machine learning models using these libraries.